mailbots/mailbots/README.md

   clientSecret: "your_secret",
   botUrl: "http://your_bot_url"
 });
-// You can also set CLIENT_ID, CLIENT_SECRET and BOT_URL environment vars
+// You can also set CLIENT_ID, CLIENT_SECRET and MAILBOT_URL environment vars
 // as an alternative to explicitly passing them in.

 mailbot.onCommand("hello", bot => {